kollia/dbselftables/README.md

 >           if you want to know from what is being talked about.

 the first what you should do is to define which column(s) describe the table as best.<br />
-In my example db there we have among other tables `Country` and `State`.
+In the example db there we have among other tables `Country` and `State`.
 If you look on the website clicking on the `[State]` button.
 You see the table with the columns:
 `state_id`, `name`, `country_id`
 but the table in the database has: